arikrupnik/the-heir/README.md

 ### Installation on Linux

 We assume that you already have git and friends on your system.
 Please note that we use Python 2.7 and Gnu make.
-You need `ibxml2` and `libxslt`; consult your package manager for specific installation commands.
+You need `aspell`, `ibxml2-utils`, `xsltproc` and `pandoc`; consult your package manager for specific installation commands.
 You need two Python libraries: `pip install markdown weasyprint`.

 ### On all OSs